Documentation: Merged Academic Corpus

 We update the MAC through a sequence of automated pipelines that retrieve data from our sources, merge it together, and enrich it.
 These pipelines normally run weekly, with occasional pauses to resolve issues due to vendor data changes or failures of automated checks in the pipelines.

-The underlying data sources are updated on their own schedules, between daily and monthly.
+The underlying data sources are updated on their own schedules, between daily and quarterly.

 Credits